tooloora

 View and edit your PDF's metadata

-Every PDF carries hidden document information — title, author, subject, keywords and the creator/producer software.
-This tool reads those fields, lets you change them, and saves a new PDF.
+Every PDF carries hidden document information — title, author, subject, keywords, the creator/producer software and the creation and modification dates.
+This tool reads those fields, lets you change or clear them, and saves a new PDF.
 It all runs in your browser; your file is never uploaded.

 Why metadata matters